New York State Historic Marker Grant Program

 Can I apply for more than one marker grant at the same time?

 Yes!
 You may apply for multiple markers in each grant round or in subsequent grant rounds.
-You may also apply for grants from different programs, including the Legends & Lore® marker program, National Register of Historic Places and our Historic Canals program.
+You may also apply for grants from different programs, including Legends & Lore®, National Register of Historic Places and Historic Transportation Canals.

 If my application is not approved due to insufficient documentation, may we resubmit our application during a future grant round if our documentation is complete?